 Born in 1940 in what is now Pakistan, Saleha Mahmood Abedin is the widow of the late Syed Abedin, an Indian-born academic who taught at the prestigious King Abdulaziz University in Saudi Arabia during the early 1970s.
 In 1976 Saleha gave birth to a daughter, Huma Abedin, while she and her husband were living in the United States.
 The following year, Saleha earned a PhD in sociology from the University of Pennsylvania.

 In 1978, the Abedin family relocated from Kalamazoo, Michigan to Jeddah, Saudi Arabia.
 This move took place when Abdullah Omar Naseef, then-vice president of Abdulaziz University, recruited Syed Abedin, who had been his colleague at the University earlier in the decade, to work for the Institute of Muslim Minority Affairs (IMMA), a Saudi-based Islamic think tank that Naseef was preparing to launch.
-Both Syed and Saleha Abedin would serve as editorial-board members of IMMA's in-house publication, the Journal of Muslim Minority Affairs (JMMA).
-It should be noted that Abdullah Omar Naseef was an Islamic extremist with a significant history of ties to al Qaeda; moreover, he became secretary-general of the Muslim World League (MWL), a fundamentalist group with links to Osama bin Laden, in 1983.
-In the 1990s, Saleha Abedin herself would serve as an official representative of MWL.
+Both Syed and Saleha Abedin would serve as editorial-board members of IMMA’s in-house publication, the Journal of Muslim Minority Affairs (JMMA).
+It should be noted that Abdullah Omar Naseef was an Islamic extremist with a significant history of ties to al Qaeda.
+Moreover, in 1983 he became secretary-general of the Muslim World League (MWL), and in 1988 he created the Rabita Trust.
+In the 1990s, Saleha Abedin herself would serve as an agent of MWL.

 After her husband died in 1993, Saleha Abedin became the director of IMMA; today she serves as editor-in-chief of its Journal.
 In one noteworthy article which she wrote in JMMA, Abedin blamed America for having brought the 9/11 attacks upon itself.
 Specifically, the article claimed that America’s “spiral of violence” was creating enormous levels of “anger and hostility” in the Muslim world, while “injustices” (such as economic sanctions) that the U.S. was imposing on certain Muslim countries were giving rise to a “time bomb” of Islamic rage.